 Chlamydia occurs more often in teens and young adults, particularly young women.
 The U.S. Centers for Disease Control and Prevention (CDC) estimate that one in 20 sexually active young women between the ages of 14 and 24 have chlamydia.
 Based on reported cases, women’s rate of infection is about twice that of men.
 (That may reflect more testing of women.)
 Men who have sex with men are also at greater risk of chlamydia.

 Abstaining from sex can prevent chlamydia infection.
 Using condoms and limiting the number of sex partners you have can also reduce your risk of infection.

 How do you get chlamydia?

 Chlamydia is transmitted from person to person primarily through unprotected vaginal, anal, or oral sex.
-Anyone who is sexually active and doesn’t use protection every time she or he has sex can get it, and that includes women who have sex with women and men who have sex with men.
+Anyone who is sexually active and doesn’t use protection can get it, and that includes women who have sex with women and men who have sex with men.

 Chlamydia is passed along when an infected person’s body fluids, including semen, vaginal fluids, or anal secretions, come in contact with a partner’s mucous membranes (the soft layer of tissue that protects organs and body cavities, including the mouth, vagina, penis, and anus).